• Skip to main content

 • Fold the blintz up like a burrito, tucking in the sides and then place the rolled blintz back in the non stick skillet, seam side down and lightly searing each side of the rolled blintz.
 Continue with the rest until they are all lightly seared.

-• When ready to serve, top blintz with pesto, more sundried tomatoes and garnish with basil.
+• When ready to serve, top blintz with pesto, more sundried tomatoes and garnish with a sprig of basil.

 Basil Pesto